 Exploring Natural Resources Management

 A panoramic view of ecosystems, current topics, primary organizations and professions in modern natural resources management.
 Lectures, discussions and extensive field activities survey this diverse industry.
-Students will use career assessment and planning tools, such as educational portfolio development, to create a strategy for their professional future.
+Use career assessment and planning tools, such as educational portfolio development, to create a strategy for your professional future.

 NATR 113 3 credits

 Provides the ability to recognize the dominant plant communities of North Central Washington, identify the common native and introduced plant species and understand their ecological roles in these communities.
 Includes field study.

 NATR 114 3 credits

 Provides the ability to identify the common mammals, reptiles, amphibians, fish, birds and arthropods of North Central Washington; recognize their life histories; and understand their ecological roles in area ecosystems.
 Includes field study.

 Field Survey: North Central Washington Plants